Akron, OH Workers' Compensation Lawyer

 The decline of American industry that has hurt all of the Midwest affected Akron, too, but Akron did not sit still.
 As a Brookings Institute study declared, Akron is now more involved in knowledge production than goods production.
 The city has leveraged its central Midwest location, the University of Akron’s highly rated polymer science and engineering program, neighboring Kent State University’s Liquid Crystals Institute, and the vision and leadership of city officials to drive economic development in Akron and Summit County.

-As attorneys who fight for injured or disabled individuals and their families, we appreciate the Akron spirit of not giving in.
-Just as Akron has maximized its assets, we utilize our 150 plus years of experience, investments in technology and commitment to client satisfaction to guide clients dealing with claims for Ohio workers’ compensation and Social Security Disability.
+As attorneys who fight for Akron injured or disabled individuals and their families, we appreciate the Akron spirit of not giving in.
+Just as Akron has maximized its assets, we utilize our 150 plus years of experience, investments in technology and commitment to client satisfaction to guide clients dealing with claims for Akron workers’ compensation and Akron Social Security Disability.

 Call us at (800) 589-6611 to discuss how we can fight for you.